lucageo/FOSS4G-2018/README.md

-# Documentation for the workshop 'Free and Open Source Geospatial Tools for Conservation Planning Workshop' FOSS4G 2018 - Dar Es Salaam
+Free and Open Source Geospatial Tools for Conservation Planning Workshop - FOSS4G 2018 - Dar Es Salaam

 ## Web Gis Application Development
 with the data processed on landcover we are going to develop a small web application that allows users to show, query and interact with geospatial data.